 Ever since the Satoshi Nakamoto, or a group of people using that alias, launched the Bitcoin blockchain network in 2008, the world has been abuzz about the potential this technology has to change one of the most important things in our world: money.

-Currently, one Bitcoin is worth just under $7,000.
+Currently, nearly $40,000, up from just around $7,000 in 2020.
 However, getting to this price point has been a bumpy ride full of high peaks and low valleys, speaking to an inherent instability in the market, a natural phenomenon for something so new.

 When most of us hear this, we often think, "where can I get some of these things?"
 Well, you can buy them on Bitcoin exchanges, or you can acquire them as payment in a transaction.
 Alternatively, you can go and get them yourself by becoming a Bitcoin miner.